Sam-Dragon/cloud/gcp/relational-database.md

 > Problems
 - If database crashes, data is lost
-- If datacenter crashes, data will be down
+- If datacenter crashes, database will be down

 > Prime Factors
 - Availability